 Prospective volunteers must complete the require application and read this handbook in its entirety before requesting an interview to see if eligible to volunteer within our program.
-Volunteers must commit to at least one 4-hour shift per week and commit to completing a minimum of 100 hours of volunteer time per year.
-For pet therapy volunteers, a minimum of 60 hours of volunteer time per year is required.
-Shifts are generally 8 a.m. - 12 p.m., 12 p.m. - 4 p.m., or 4 p.m. - 8 p.m.; for pet therapy, shifts vary.
+Volunteers must commit to at least one 4-hour shift per week and commit to completing a minimum of 100 hours of volunteer time.
+Shifts are generally 8 a.m. - 12 p.m., 12 p.m. - 4 p.m., or 4 p.m. - 8 p.m.
 Acceptance as a volunteer is contingent upon a successful completion of our process, which includes:

-- A background check meeting the standards of Northern Nevada Medical Center (18 years of age and older)

-- Required lab work, including a urine test for drug screening, a blood draw to check your resistance level for childhood diseases, and a Quantiferon blood test for tuberculosis.
+- A background check meeting the standards of Northern Nevada Medical Center (18 years of age and older) - Required lab work, including a urine test for drug screening, a blood draw to check your resistance level for childhood diseases, and a Quantiferon blood test for tuberculosis.
 It is recommended that all potential volunteers who will be performing lab work consume a meal or snack prior to arrival.
 Lab work will take place at a time of interview if we feel you are eligible for our program.
-(The Quantiferon blood test is also required annually in your volunteer anniversary month, per hospital policy.)

-- Volunteers are further required to be compliant with hospital policies and procedures as well as obtain a hospital photo ID badge.
-Prospective volunteers who test negative (no adverse results) with the lab work and who are otherwise suitable, will be cleared to start volunteering.

-- Volunteers who do not timely comply by Hospital/Department compliancy deadlines may receive a counseling, suspension and/or termination.
+(The Quantiferon blood test is also required annually in your volunteer anniversary month, per hospital policy.) - Volunteers must meet the standards of Northern Nevada Medical Center and receive approval of the Patient Experience and Volunteer Coordinator and the Human Resources Department.
+Volunteers are further required to be compliant with hospital policies and procedures as well as obtain a hospital photo ID badge.
+Prospective volunteers who test negative (no adverse results) with the lab work and who are otherwise suitable, will be cleared to start volunteering. - Volunteers who do not timely comply by Hospital/Department compliancy deadlines may receive a counseling, suspension and/or termination.
 This includes, but it not limited to, the annual Quantiferon test.